The disappearance of Coney Island's character; the people's paradise lost

 It's pretty remarkable how well Zipper holds attention since it's a movie that's full of zoning law issues.
 Nicholson comes at this all as a curious layperson, which actually helps break down the different twists of the real estate deal as they occurred.
 (Though I'm still not quite sure what happened, as if I was the victim of some strange con.)
 It's a confusing story rendered in simple terms, both in the film's use of graphics and diagrams and in its choice of archival footage.
 We watch the acreage for the new park keep shrinking and shrinking, and irritation grows in response.
 To recapture a sense of the Coney Island of old, the news clippings shown on screen are displayed with the shift and jitter of a microfiche reader.

 As the vote on Coney Island's fate looms, we watch the community express its outrage.
 Lots of young transplants are equally pissed, and that might be because they want to rediscover the spirit of New York's past.
 (There's a larger conversation in this about some New York transplants recreating old scenes and old movements rather than inventing their our spaces and own movements, but that's too big a topic for here.)
 I wondered: if death is an inevitability for a person, is death also an inevitability for a place?
 If the last shot of Zipper before the credits is any indication, the answer is probably yes.
-It's a haunting image but so simple, and it gave me a sense of how much was gone in just a matter of seven years.
+It's a haunting image but so simple.
 It's why so many people longed to hold onto it just a bit more and a bit longer; it's the reason that so many people write about place.

 But does it need to be death for a place necessarily?
 Maybe it's just change -- sometimes for the better, sometimes for the worse.
 If the city and Sitt get their way eventually (we'll have to see what happens once there's a set plan post-Sandy), it seems for the worse.
 What will it mean for Coney Island residents, many of whom are still trying to get their lives back in order?
 What will it mean for a city that's constantly battling between assertions of authentic identity and its need to appeal to feckless-yet-moneyed tourists?
 And, I think it's worth asking, how will Zipper play outside of New York to someone not familiar with Coney Island?